-- Generally, we're concerned about the security of services - A service is a piece of software that's doing something important and remotely accessible on a target computer, like remote logins, file sharing, etc. - Examples include default system ones (like SMB) as well as user-configured ones (FTP, web, etc) - Going to have different protocols on different default ports - The type of service is going to have a huge impact on the kinds of things we can do with it - Some services have features that are bad for security (e.g. Redis)
+- Generally, we're concerned about the security of services - A service is a piece of software that's doing something important and remotely accessible on a target computer, like remote logins, file sharing, etc. - Examples include default system ones (like SMB) as well as user-configured ones (FTP, web, etc) - Going to have different protocols on different default ports - The type of service is going to have a huge impact on the kinds of things we can do with it - We're looking to chain primitives (like PWN) - Can we read/write files, modify users, make network connections?